Cubeir/Vanilla-RTX-Tuner/README.md

   Launches Minecraft with ray tracing pre-enabled by updating the game’s `options.txt` file.
 Additionally disables VSync for better performance, this is a direct workaround for the following issues:
   [MCPE-191513](https://bugs.mojang.com/browse/MCPE/issues/MCPE-191513): Ray tracing can no longer be enabled while in the main menu.
   [MCPE-152158](https://bugs.mojang.com/browse/MCPE/issues/MCPE-153053): PBR textures don't load properly upon enabling ray tracing after the game is freshly launched.
   [MCPE-121850](https://bugs.mojang.com/browse/MCPE/issues/MCPE-121850): Ray Tracing performance starvation when VSync is enabled.

+- **`Reinstall Latest Packages`**
+  Downloads and reinstalls the latest Vanilla RTX & Vanilla RTX Normals packages from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX).

+- **`Export Selection`**
+  Exports selected packs.
+Useful for sharing tuned packs with friends or backing up current snapshot of the pack before making more changes.

+- **Minecraft Preview support**
+  All of the app's functionality is targeted at Preview/Beta version of Minecraft while  `Preview` button is active.
+## Tuning
-- **`Locate Vanilla RTX Projects`**
+- **`Locate Vanilla RTX`**
   Locates all currently-installed Vanilla RTX versions.
-Installed packs become selectable.
-Further changes and exporting affect only the selected packs.

-- **Minecraft Preview support**
-  All of the app's functionality is targeted at Preview version of the game while  `Target Preview` is active.
+Present packs become selectable for tuning, exporting, etc...
+  If multiple versions are present for a single pack, only the most recent version will be picked up by the Tuner.

 - **`Fog Multiplier`**
   Updates all fog densities by a given number — e.g., `0.5` to halve, `3.0` to triple, or `0` to effectively disable air fog.
-If a fog density is already at 0, the multiplier is converted into an acceptable literal number between `0.0–1.0`.
+If a fog density is already at 0, the multiplier is converted into an acceptable literal number between `0.0-1.0`.
+  If fog density is at maximum, excess of the multiplier will be used to scatter more light in the atmosphere.

   ![fog-panel](https://github.com/user-attachments/assets/a865a95c-f436-47f9-a56f-ec17c75e1fb0)